Skip to main content

 The Law of the Iraqi Union of Accountants and Auditors No. 185, 1969 (as amended in 1973) requires all auditors to be members of the Iraqi Union of Accountants and Auditors (IUAA) and be subject to its quality assurance (QA) review system.
 IUAA established an independent Quality Assurance & Inspection Committee (QAIC) in 2003 to operate a cycle-based QA review system.

-The IUAA completed a self-assessment of the QA review system against the revised SMO 1 and reports that the QA review system is in line with the SMO 1 requirements.
+The IUAA completed a self-assessment and reports that the QA review system is in line with the SMO 1 requirements.

 • International Education Standards

 The Law of the Iraqi Union of Accountants and Auditors No. 185, 1969 (as amended in 1973) outlines basic requirements for professional accountants in Iraq.
-The Iraqi Union of Accountants and Auditors (IUAA), alongside other entities such as the Ministry of Higher Education’s Accounting Sector Committee and the Arab Institute of Certified Public Accountants (ARICPA), are responsible for adopting and implementing initial and continuing professional development requirements in the jurisdiction further.
+The Iraqi Union of Accountants and Auditors (IUAA), alongside other entities such as the Ministry of Higher Education’s Accounting Sector Committee and the Arab Institute of Certified Public Accountants (ARICPA — a subdivision of the IUAA) are responsible for adopting and implementing initial and continuing professional development requirements in the jurisdiction further.

 The Ministry of Higher Education’s Accounting Sector Committee is responsible for developing the accountancy education curricula and supports universities in delivering undergraduate accountancy education.

-Revised requirements of the IES 2, 3, and 4 are effective as of 2021.
-The revisions to these standards reflect the increasing demand for accountants skilled in information and communications technologies and place further emphasis on the professional skepticism skills and behaviors.
-These apply to both aspiring and current professional accountants.
+Revised requirements of the IES 2, 3, and 4 are effective as of 2021 and apply to both aspiring and current professional accountants.
 It is unclear if the current IPD in the jurisdiction is aligned with these revisions as of the time of the assessment.

-IUAA reports that it addresses CPD requirements through its Training & Continuous Professional Development Committee, Consultancy Office and in coordination with the International Association of Certified Public Accountants.
+IUAA established the Iraqi Association of Certified Accountants (IACA) in 2005 to provide CPD training programs and workshops for auditors and accountants that are members of IUAA.
 IUAA indicates that it has mandated 20–40 hours of CPD for auditors, while non-auditors are not required to fulfill CPD requirements.
-Consequently, its CPD requirements require further alignment with IES 7 - 8.
+Consequently, its CPD requirements require further alignment with IES 7 – 8.

 Current Status: Partially Adopted